American National Rugby League: Commissioners and presidents

+Domestic competition

 Season structure

 From 1998 through 2013, member teams of the domestic competition competed in a Grand Final for the league championship.
 The winning team received the "Ferrainola Cup", named for American rugby league promoter Sam Ferrainola.
 Beginning in 2011, the AMNRL season consisted of an eight-round, seven-game regular season followed by a playoffs series culminating in the Grand Final.
 All six teams advanced to the playoffs, which consisted of a three-round single-elimination tournament, with the Grand Final winners receiving the championship title.

 One of signature events in the AMNRL's domestic schedule was the War at the Shore.
 The event, held annually in Sea Isle City, New Jersey, generally consisted of full 13-a-side and rugby league sevens games between AMNRL teams, local and national representative sides, and developmental teams.